Apoorva-Dayal/Object_detection_using_YOLO_V7_For_Visually_impared_Minor_Project/README.md

 7) Now Open the vs code and open new terminal

-8) Write in termial to install all packages of libraries: -- pip install -r requirements.txt
+8) Write in termial to install all packages of libraries :

+    pip install -r requirements.txt

 Now Ready!! to run the program ..